Meniscus Injury

 Symptoms of Meniscus Injury

-Limited range of motion: Difficulty fully bending or straightening the knee.
+Stiffness: Difficulty fully extending or bending the knee.

 When to See a Doctor

-Pain is severe: And doesn't improve with rest, ice, compression, and elevation (RICE).
+Symptoms do not improve with rest, ice, compression, and elevation (RICE) after a few days.

 Causes of Meniscus Injury

-Degeneration: As we age, the menisci can become weaker and more prone to tearing, even with minor trauma.
-This is known as a degenerative tear.
+Degeneration: In older individuals, the meniscus can weaken and become more prone to tearing with less significant trauma, sometimes even from everyday activities.
+This is known as degenerative meniscus tear.

 How Meniscus Injury is Diagnosed